-We recognise that children learn through first hand experience, awed and thrilled; eager to learn by fun, novel and exciting places, artefacts, activities and people.
-This is why for the past three years we have taught through a themed approach to the curriculum across the school taking a theme each term as our main inspiration to inspire and enthuse our children.
+We recognise that children learn through first hand experience, by being awed and thrilled; and being eager to learn by fun, novel and exciting places, artefacts, activities and people.
+This is why for the past three years we have taught through a themed approach to the curriculum across the school.
+This involves taking a theme each term as our main inspiration to inspire and enthuse our children.
 We follow the theme through the foundation subjects, reading and writing as well as history, geography, art & design, technology and science – wherever the curriculum leads to high quality outcomes for children.

 We develop the syllabus to use PE in understanding team spirit, co-operation and physical fulfilment.
 The activities include gymnastics, dance, swimming, cricket and other seasonal games.
 The children learn how to cope with competition and are encouraged to excel where possible.
 The children are helped to put physical activity into their everyday life, bringing about a more healthy lifestyle.